MARGARET MARIETTA RAMIREZ, PHD

-As a human geographer and interdisciplinary urban scholar, I broadly study social movements, racial geographies, inequality, and urban space.
-Born and raised in the San Francisco Bay Area, I am currently based in Vancouver BC as an Assistant Professor of Geography at Simon Fraser University.
+As a human geographer and interdisciplinary scholar, I broadly study social movements, racial and cultural geographies, inequality, and urban space.
+Born and raised on Ohlone land in the San Francisco Bay Area, I am now based on Musqueam, Squamish and Tsleil-Waututh territories in Vancouver BC as an Assistant Professor of Geography at Simon Fraser University.

-My writing has been published in Antipode, Environment & Planning D, Political Geography, and Planning Theory & Practice.
-I have been envisioning and theorizing 'decolonial geographies' with Michelle Daigle at the AAG Meetings for the past five years, and we have a chapter in Antipode's 50th anniversary collection Keywords in Radical Geographic Thought, as well as a podcast documenting our ongoing dialogue and relational praxis.
-Since 2017 I have been collaborating with the Anti Eviction Mapping Project, and I am co-editing the 'Indigenous Geographies of Resistance' chapter of AEMP's edited volume Counterpoints: A Bay Area Atlas of Displacement & Resistance with Savannah Kilner.
-I am also a founding member of the Latinx Geographies Specialty Group, currently serving as the Secretary-Treasurer.
+My writing has been published in Antipode, Environment & Planning D, Urban Geography, the Annals of American Geography, Political Geography, IJURR and Planning Theory & Practice.
+Since 2017, I have been collaborating with the Anti Eviction Mapping Project, and I co-edited the 'Indigenous Geographies of Resistance' chapter of AEMP's edited volume Counterpoints: A Bay Area Atlas of Displacement & Resistance with Savannah Kilner.

 I am a founding member of the Latinx Geographies Specialty Group, currently serving as the Co-Chair with Guillermo Douglass-Jaimes, and serve on the editorial boards of the Dialogues in Human Geography and cultural geographies journals.